 Please sign up / sign in to see your API key here.

 This is the prefix for all api calls and simply returns an indication of api status.
 The API returns a json status success message and 200 response code if the api is operational; otherwise the API is not in operation.

 Provide a url-encoded URL in a parameter named "url".
 The api will accept DOIs, PMIDs, PMC IDs, titles, and citations all of which can alternately be passed in the "url" parameter.
 The API will try to guess which type is being provided.
 Alternately, the specific type can be passed in by using a more specific parameter name: "doi", "pmc", "pmid", "title", "citation".
 In any case, note that only one parameter can be provided, and the preference for which to provide is: url, doi, pmc, pmid, title, citation.

 The response returned lists objects of any "availability" found, with each object declaring "type" (currently either article or data) and the "url" where this object is found.

 The response also includes a list of any open "requests", each object showing the request "type" and the request "id".

 Finally the response includes an "accepts" list which shows what sorts of new requests we will accept. we currently only accept "article" or "data" requests, and we won't accept new requests if already available or already requested.

 Note we do blacklist some URLs - see below for more info and how to check it.

 We are considering enabling bulk availability checks via the API.
 Would you find this useful?
 Let us know!

-Create a new request by POSTing a JSON object to this endpoint - remember content-type:"application/json".
-The JSON object must contain at least "url", which should provide the URL to create a request for.
-The "url" parameter can also be a DOI, PMID, PMC ID, title, or citation - NOTE these fields should NOT be provided speciifcally by name; just put the values in the "url" field.
+Create a new request by POSTing a JSON object to this endpoint.
+Please remember to include the header: content-type:"application/json" The JSON object itself must contain at least the "url" parameter - the URL to create a request for.
+The "url" parameter can also be formatted as a url or alternately as a DOI, PMID, PMC ID, title, or citation.
+NOTE that in any case, these values should be put in the "url" parameter, NOT in other parameter names (like doi, citation, etc).